Unidata/science-gateway/openstack/readme.md

 There is a `mount.sh` convenience script to mount **uninitialized** data volumes.
 Run this script as root or sudo on the newly created VM not from the OpenStack CL.

+1. Ensure Volume Availability Upon Machine Restart

+    You want to ensure data volumes are available when the VM starts (for example after a reboot).
+To achieve this objective, add an entry that looks like this in the `/etc/fstab` file:

+        UUID=2c571c6b-c190-49bb-b13f-392e984a4f7e       /data   ext4    defaults        1       1

+    where the `UUID` represents the ID of the data volume device name (e.g., `/dev/sdb`) which you can discover with the `blkid` command. [askubuntu](https://askubuntu.com/questions/164926/how-to-make-partitions-mount-at-startup-in-ubuntu-12-04) has a good discussion on this topic.

 <a id="h:D6B1D4C2"></a>